apichangelog/apichangelog.github.io/_posts/2014-11-13-gocardless-apis.md

 * [GoCardless V1](https://www.apichangelog.com/api/gocardless), which is all about **simplicity**, is focused on the SMB market and has had [some change taking place](https://www.apichangelog.com/changes/4441b2f0-8a78-4914-95e2-3bc45cc90b08), however is still 100% backward compatible.
 * [GoCardless Pro](https://www.apichangelog.com/api/gocardlesspro), which has a richer **feature set**, is targeted at the larger clients who require additional functionality from the service.

 Currently to have these two APIs operating they need to maintain a compatibility layer.
 Because managing both APIs is not always easy they’re planning on converging them over the coming six months.
-The first one operates of [JSON Schema](http://json-schema.org/ "JSON Schema") and has larger abstractions than the Pro service.
+The first one operates with [JSON Schema](http://json-schema.org/ "JSON Schema") and has larger abstractions than the Pro service.

-Major key learnings are:
+Their major key learnings are:

 * There’s a need to differentiate between the **scale of change** on different customers.
 * Changing from a flat to a nested representation **does not change function but does change usage**.